kgdunn/pid-book/univariate-review/univariate-review.rst

 	       :language: s
 	       :lines: 13-17

 	-   Strictly speaking we cannot calculate a confidence interval for the mean, as the data are not normally distributed.
 We can see that there is a heavy tail to the right hand side.
 Why do we require the data to be normally distributed?
-To create the confidence interval we have to use an estimate of the standard deviation, and then use the t-distribution to estimate the confidence interval bounds.
-However, the t-distribution requires that we assume the raw data come from a normal distribution.
+To create the confidence interval we have to use an estimate of the standard deviation, and then use the :math:`t`-distribution to estimate the confidence interval bounds.
+However, the :math:`t`-distribution requires that we assume the raw data come from a normal distribution.

-	    But if we do calculate the confidence interval, we have to use the t-distribution at the 95% cumulative area, with 50 - 1 = 49 degrees of freedom.
+	    But if we do calculate the confidence interval, we have to use the :math:`t`-distribution at the 95% cumulative area, with 50 - 1 = 49 degrees of freedom.
 In R: ``qt(0.025, df=49)`` gives :math:`-c_t = -2.009575`.
 Using our estimates of :math:`s=79` and :math:`\bar{x} = 4127`

 	    .. math::